campusrover/FiducialPathFollowing/end.md

 ---
 title: Results
+description: An explanation of the results of this project
-layout: template
+layout: default
-filename: end.md
-author: Harris Ripp, Jacqueline Zhou
 ---

 # Reflection on the project